WilliamZ8996/apcsa-freedom-project/README.md

 # APCSA Freedom Project
 by X

+## Directions
+To use the program, please git pull the code into your VS Code.
+Go into "mueller-sandbox" and within your terminal type "node script.js" in order to run the program.
+Give the program some time to run especially when you give it an input.

 ## Context
 The “Freedom Project” for APCSA is all about X. The purpose of this blog is to X.